 Wearers of prescription glasses and sunglasses commonly encounter annoying glare and reflections caused by light bouncing off their lenses.
 This glare makes it more difficult to see, especially at night.
 Anti-reflective lenses reduce these reflections allowing more light to pass through to your eyes.

-All lens surfaces naturally reflect light and this reflection can prevent between seven to 14 percent of the light needed for optimal vision.
+All lens surfaces naturally reflect light and this reflection can prevent 7-14 percent of the light needed for optimal vision.
 Wearing non-AR lenses is like trying to read a book in a dimly lit room.
 Since AR lenses allow more light to reach your eyes by reducing reflections, it’s like turning up the lights in a room, making it easier to see.